 Individualized Program of Study (IPS)

-The vice president of enrollment services and the academic vice president must approve all IPS programs.
+IPS proposals are reviewed by the Curriculum Committee for approval.
 Applications should include the educational rationale behind the program along with a list of all courses to be applied toward the program.
 The application should also include requirements of similar programs from at least two other accredited institutions.
 All IPS majors and minors must meet the minimum criteria listed in the requirements for a baccalaureate degree.
 Proposals are evaluated on the basis of whether or not an IPS provides a coherent program of study, whether the proposed program is similar in breadth and depth to programs at other institutions, whether such a program can better meet the needs of the student, and whether or not the student can offer evidence of the ability to plan and carry out such an individualized program.
 To be eligible for consideration, the student must be available for regular on-campus contact with the major advisor.
-Contact the student records office (657.1030) for further guidance on the preparation of an IPS proposal.
+Contact the Office of Student Records for further guidance on the preparation of an IPS proposal.

 All courses for this program fall under other programs.